Talkala logo

 Browser calling needs microphone permission for your Talkala tab.
 If access was blocked, you can usually fix it in the browser’s site settings, then reload the page.

-If you are still stuck after trying the steps below, contact us with your browser and device (for example “Chrome on Mac” or “Safari on iPhone”) so support can narrow it down quickly.
+If you are still stuck after trying the steps below, contact us with your browser and device, such as “Chrome on Mac” or “Safari on iPhone.”

 • Fast fix: With Talkala open, click the lock or site icon in the address bar and set Microphone to Allow if you see that control.
 Then reload the tab.